Orange-418/Tranquility/README.md

 # Tranquility

+!!!!!Turn off sample submission and do NOT upload to Virus Total.
+Please.

 Tranquility is a custom stager and packer I wrote in Rust.
 It's mainly a side project I'm working on while I study for my OSEP certification.
 The tool is designed with payload encryption in mind, which means you can encrypt your payloads and store the keys on your own server.

 ## Disclaimer